iambrainstorming/iambrainstorming.github.io/src/chapters/democracy/new-cockroach-janta-party-manifesto.md

 * Instead of centralized AI monopolies consuming massive amounts of water and energy in data centers, we can encourage decentralized P2P open-source AI models running on home servers powered by solar energy.

 The goal is not just economic growth, but efficient, sustainable, and citizen-driven growth.

 ---

+## 3. Remote Work Rights

+Make remote work compulsory wherever physically possible.

+Remote work can save youth from being forced to migrate to overcrowded metro cities where they struggle with expensive room rent, costly food, and daily travel expenses.

+Millions waste hours in traffic, pollution, and overcrowded cities every day.
+Remote work saves fuel, reduces pollution, improves mental health, and gives workers more flexibility and family time.

+It also helps smaller towns and villages grow economically instead of concentrating all opportunities in a few mega cities.

+---